Entry Requirements – Visas

 The hour in Peru is the same as the Eastern Standard Time in the United States.
 Peru is 5 hours behind GMT.
 (Greenwich Mean Time).
 Peru does not observe daylight saving time.

 The electric voltage in Peru is 220 volts, 60 cycles, please be aware of your electronic devices voltage before making use of them in our property.

 Our local currency is the Sol, exchange rate is around S/.
 3.30 soles for every US $1.00 dollar.

 Peru has organized a traveler assistance service to help tourists.
 This service has a hotline which attends tourist’s calls 24 hours a day.
 For assistance call: in Lima 421-1227.
 Outside of Lima dial 01 first.

 For your Safety

 While touring or shopping leave your passport and the bulk of your money in the hotel.
 Only take with you the money you intend to spend.
 Take a copy of the picture page of your passport to carry in your wallet.
-You may need to exchange traveler’s checks or in case your passport is lost.
 Avoid exchanging money with street dealers.

 Water and Fruits